-When you half-press the shutter button on your DSLR and you get that little focus beep, things might not be quite as perfect as you think.
+When you half-press the shutter button on your DSLR or mirrorless camera and you get that little focus beep, things might not be quite as perfect as you think.

 This video gives a 2 minute overview of FoCal - how to set up, check and calibrate and a brief look at other features:

-Did you know you can adjust the autofocus on your DSLR?
+Did you know you can adjust the autofocus on your camera?

 Canon AF Microadjustment